Installing a garage door is an old-fashioned type of service

 The design of the garage door hasn’t changed since the 1920s, but neither has the truth.
 If tracks are not lined up correctly, hinges will bend and rollers will wear out because they are not balanced.
 Aligning an overhead door’s roller tracks can be surprisingly difficult for the untrained person.
 BBB’s door technicians take specific steps to install the tracking and to mount the door on its rollers.
 A senior technician always supervises the job.
 It is because of this that the doors will work flawlessly for years on end.

 Installation of the door begins as soon as the doorway opening is made available

 Comprehensive garage door service can include cutting the doorway.
 The tracks are hung and secured to the walls and ceiling of the garage and then the door panels are installed from the bottom up-the door is assembled in the closed position.
 Rollers are installed and the door panels are connected with hinges.
 Cables and pulleys are hung and attached to the tension springs.
 The alignment of these items is also extremely important to ensure proper door performance as well as to eliminate premature wear of these critical moving parts.

 Residential vs. commercial garage doors

-Designs of doors are basically the same except for their color, types of windows or visual decorations on the exterior.
-BBB Garage doors has many colors and styles to choose from, and the right ones for your house.
+Designs of doors are basically the same except for their color, types of windows, or visual decorations on the exterior.
+BBB Garage doors have many colors and styles to choose from, and the right ones for your house.